-We are party to an amended and restated investors' rights agreement (IRA), with certain holders of our capital stock, including entities affiliated with Accel India III (Mauritius) Ltd., entities affiliated with CapitalG LP, entities affiliated with Tiger Global PIP VI Holdings, and entities affiliated with Sequoia Capital Global Growth Fund III.
+We are party to an amended and restated investors' rights agreement (IRA), with certain holders of our capital stock, including entities affiliated with Accel India III (Mauritius) Ltd., entities affiliated with CapitalG LP, entities affiliates with Tiger Global PIP VI Holdings, and entities affiliated with Sequoia Capital Global Growth Fund III.
 The IRA provides the holders of our convertible preferred stock with certain registration rights, including the right to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing, including the registration statement related to this offering.
 The IRA also provides these stockholders with information rights, which will terminate upon the completion of this offering, and a right of first refusal with regard to certain issuances of our capital stock, which will not apply to, and will terminate upon, the completion of this offering.
-As of June 30, 2021, the holders of an aggregate of 188,261,340 shares of our Class B common stock, including shares of our Class B common stock issuable upon conversion of outstanding preferred stock, will be entitled to rights with respect to the registration of their shares under the Securities Act under this agreement.
+As of December 31, 2020, the holders of up to 18,826,134 shares of our common stock, including shares of our common stock issuable on conversion of outstanding preferred stock, will be entitled to rights with respect to the registration of their shares under the Securities Act under this agreement.
 For a description of these registration rights, see the section titled "Description of Capital Stock-Registration Rights."